brechtm/rinohtype/doc/index.rst

 Release v\ |version|. (:ref:`Release History <changelog>`)

-RinohType can be most easily described as a high-level PDF library for Python.
-The term *high-level* refers to the fact that RinohType also handles page and document layout for you.
+RinohType is the heavy-duty PDF library for Python.
+It helps automating the creation of any type of document, ranging from invoices to long, complex technical documents.

 Additionally, RinohType offers a modern alternative to LaTeX_ when paired with Sphinx_.
-Sphinx helps writing documents and supports a multitude of different output formats including searchable HTML.
+Sphinx helps writing large documents and supports a multitude of different output formats including searchable HTML.
 RinohType includes a Sphinx backend that allows generating beautiful PDF documents.

 .. _Sphinx: http://sphinx-doc.org
 .. _LaTeX: http://en.wikipedia.org/wiki/LaTeX